linkunfa/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm750/README.md

         * Launch windows/linux application.
             > _NOTICE: use `sudo` to launch app in linux and install `nmap` first_
         *  Operations
-            * Add image file and search On-Line Poleg.
+            * Add image file and search On-Line NPCM750.
             * Click `Start VM` to start VM network service.
             * Click `Mount USB` to mount the image file on HOST OS.
             * If you want to stop this service, just click `UnMount USB` and `Stop VM`.